winterfive/design-patterns/singleton-pattern/README.md

 Each has it's drawbacks:
 - Synchronization of the getInstance method (expensive).
 - Change the instantiation from lazy(in the getInstance()) to eagerly created (instantiated in the static variable).
 If your singleton is big or never used, then you are wasting resources.
 - Use double-checked locking w/ synchronization along with adding the volitile keyword to the static variable.
-This doesn't work for versions of Java earlier then 5.
+This doesn't work for Java 2, version 5 or earlier versions.
+- If you are using JVM 1.1 or earlier, you need to create a registry of Singletons to avoid garbage collection.

 Tip: If you have lots of singletons in your design, you are doing it wrong.